panaturbo/testrepo2/bin/rndc/rndc.rst

    This command reloads the configuration file and zones.

+   .. program:: rndc reload
-.. option:: reload zone [class [view]]
+   .. option:: zone [class [view]]

-   This command reloads the given zone.
+   If a zone is specified, this command reloads only the given zone.

+.. program:: rndc

 .. option:: retransfer zone [class [view]]